 The discussion was very lively.
 The main point of interest was delivery of tools supporting intergenerational cooperation as the further result of the project.

 To facilitate smooth implementation of the project, we developed a common working culture.
 We are proud to announce it!

 Project IN-SITU has 12 partners from 6 European regions.

 social innovation and best practice booklet - part 1

-O.T1.1 Identification of social innovation footprint - actors and instruments (available in 03.2020)
+O.T1.1 Identification of social innovation footprint - actors and instruments (click here to dowNLOAD)

-O.T1.2 Toolbox for increasing transnational Social innovation footprint in Partner regions (available in 03.2020)
+O.T1.2 Toolbox for increasing transnational Social innovation footprint in Partner regions (CLICK HERE TO GO TO THE PLATFORM)